 Francis Spufford describes the place of faith in contemporary Britain.

 I don’t think that’s something we should be afraid of; I think that Christianity is perfectly well equipped to deal with any cultural situation it finds itself in.
-We had 2000 years of practice after all but we haven’t been doing terribly well locally for the last 30 or 40 years.
-But, you know, get back to us, get back to us in another 30 or 40 years because our repertoire is large, persistence is great.
+We’ve had 2000 years of practice, after all.
+But we haven’t been doing terribly well locally for the last 30 or 40 years.
+But, you know, get back to us, get back to us in another 30 or 40 years, because our repertoire is large, our persistence is great.